CH6832/theoretical-foundations/financial-engineering-masters-training-materials/3rd-semester/elective-iii-advanced-portfolio-management/training/README-exercises.md

 Portfolio Performance During Crises: Analyze how different portfolio strategies (e.g., risk parity, mean-variance, dynamic) performed during past market crises such as the dot-com bubble and the 2008 financial crisis.

-Long-Term Wealth Simulation

-: Using real data, simulate the growth of wealth for different asset classes (equities, bonds, real estate, commodities) over a 30-year horizon.
+Long-Term Wealth Simulation: Using real data, simulate the growth of wealth for different asset classes (equities, bonds, real estate, commodities) over a 30-year horizon.

 Factor Investing Strategy: Construct and backtest a factor-based portfolio (e.g., value, momentum) using real-world data and compare its performance to the S&P 500.